Eden12345/JSequencer/README.md

 ## Description

-After building on my experience creating the live improvisational project JamSync with the Tone.js library, I moved on to a sequencer using the same synthesizer and samples.
+Building on my live improvisational project JamSync, also built with the Tone.js library, I moved on to a sequencer using the same synthesizer and samples.
 This allows the user to play live instruments in JamSync along with their JSequencer patterns to further expand options for improvisation.

 ![screencap](https://github.com/Eden12345/JamSync/blob/master/assets/jseqscreencap.png)